TAGS: ethics, principles, advisory opinion

 Experience shows the best employment decisions for both students and employers are those that are made without pressure and with the greatest amount of information and transparency.
 Students given sufficient time to attend career fairs, participate in on-campus interviews, and/or complete the interviewing in which they are currently engaged are more likely to make good long-term employment decisions and may be less likely to renege on job acceptances.

 Employers should assess their use of offer deadlines to ensure they are not placing undue pressure on a student.
-Pressure can come not only from the deadline, but also the use of financial incentives (signing bonuses, increased salary, and so forth) encouraging very early acceptance of offers.
+Pressure can arise not only as a result of the deadline, but also when there are financial incentives—a signing bonus or higher starting salary, for example—that encourage very early acceptance of offers.
 Today’s technology can significantly shorten the time from interview to receipt of complete job offer information.
 Although both students and employers benefit through this quick communication, it also can shorten the time available for students to make good decisions and increase the sense of urgency.

-Career centers should provide guidance to students to help them make informed decisions when accepting or not accepting job offers.
+Career centers should provide guidance to students to help them make informed decisions when accepting or declining job offers.
 Career centers may provide guidance to employers and recommend that they consider extending deadlines when needed.
-Students should also be sensitive to employer needs and accept offers in a reasonable time.
-Career centers can help students work with employers to determine what might be a reasonable time.
+Students should acknowledge that both what is best for their career and what the employer needs are to accept offers in a reasonable time.
+If employers don’t give a clear deadline upfront, career centers can help students work with employers to determine what might be a reasonable time.

 NACE and the Principles Committee do not advocate enforcing a specific time frame, but rather encourage practices reasonable and appropriate for both employers and students.
 The Principles Committee believes that providing sufficient time for students to evaluate the employment opportunities offered to them allows them to make the wisest decisions for all concerned, creating a positive experience for candidates and employers, and ultimately reducing renege and attrition rates.